Bayesian kernel machine regression-causal mediation analysis: Discussion

-Applying these methods to a prospective Bangladeshi birth cohort, we found a negative association of co-exposure to lead, arsenic, and manganese on neurodevelopment, a negative association of exposure to this metal mixture on birth length, evidence that birth length mediates the effect of co-exposure to lead, arsenic, and manganese on children's neurodevelopment, and age modifies these relationships.
-If birth length were fixed to its $75^{th}$ percentile value of 48cm and age fixed to its 10$^{th}$ percentile value of 24.6 months, the direct effect of the metal mixture on neurodevelopment is smaller, suggesting that targeted interventions on fetal growth could potentially block part of the adverse effect of metals on neurodevelopment.
-Current methods do not fully capture the complex exposure-mediator and exposure-mediator-outcome surfaces and their relationship with age, even when an age by Mn interaction is included in the model for cognitive score.
-This demonstrates the importance of using a flexible method, such as our BKMR--CMA approach, when estimating mediation effects of a mixture.
+Applying these methods to a prospective Bangladeshi birth cohort, we found a negative (adverse) association of co-exposure to lead, arsenic, and manganese on neurodevelopment, a negative association of exposure to this metal mixture on birth length, evidence that birth length mediates the effect of this metal mixture on children's neurodevelopment, and that age modifies these relationships.
+If birth length were fixed to its $75^{th}$ percentile value of 48cm and age fixed to its 10$^{th}$ percentile value of 24.6 months, the harmful direct effect of the metal mixture on neurodevelopment is attenuated compared to smaller birth length percentiles, suggesting that targeted interventions to promote healthy fetal growth could potentially block part of the adverse effect of metals on neurodevelopment.
+For those children exhibiting effects (those at the 10th percentile of age at testing), the BKMR-CMA and BKMR-CMA-VS analyses suggests a relatively large total estimated effect of the mixture, and that this effect is largely due to an indirect, rather than a direct, effect.
+Estimates from existing approaches were severely attenuated towards the null, even when an age squared term and age by Mn interaction is included in the model for cognitive score, which, while they might have confidence intervals that do not contain zero, presented an entirely different picture of the impact of this metal mixture on neurodevelopment in this Bangladeshi cohort.
+This demonstrates the importance of using a flexible method, such as our BKMR-CMA or BKMR-CMA-VS approach, when estimating mediation effects of a mixture.